 - Programmatic diversity and dispersal of focus-CESR has carved out several niches simultaneously.
 This poses challenges for the clarity of our organizational identity and profile.
 It also means we're often overstretched and, as a result, not always able to maximize our impact.
 For example, the stocktaking exercise showed that we planned 24 projects and 150 activities in the past cycle.
-However, the objectives guiding these projects were framed at quite a "high level".
 This makes it difficult to link activities, outputs, outcomes, and impact.
-As a result, we lose some balance and complementarity between projects and the pursuit of a program objective gets fragmented. - Communication-we released 45 publications in the last planning cycle, most of which were analytical publications that are very intensive to produce but that generally reach a relatively niche audience.
+As a result, we lose some balance and complementarity between projects and the pursuit of a program objective gets fragmented. - Communication-we released 45 publications in the last planning cycle, most of which were analytical.
+These very intensive to produce, but generally reach a relatively niche audience.
 Our most viewed publications are more didactic and provide analytical tools; this is something we see ourselves as being uniquely positioned to do.
-To better maximize the impact of our publications in the next planning cycle, one important strategic question is how we can dedicate more time and resources to dissemination.
-This could include producing more informational publications that are shorter and more accessible, to help communicate the ways we're experimenting, learning, and innovating to a wider audience.
 Our work is difficult to communicate in a nutshell and in a way that resonates beyond a niche audience; we are not immune to the challenge of abstraction.
-"It takes a while to understand what CESR does: your niche is necessarily complex and defies easy encapsulation", said a funder.
-We see a need to link our work more effectively to topical events and broader economic and social justice debates; develop more human-centered narratives and stories, that draw more on our partners; and set more specific communications objectives that are better aligned to our programmatic and fundraising objectives. - Measuring and tracking impact-developing effective systems to measure and track our impact has been a longstanding challenge.
+'It takes a while to understand what CESR does: your niche is necessarily complex and defies easy encapsulation', said a funder.
+We see a need to link our work more effectively to topical events and broader debates; develop more human-centered narratives and stories, that draw more on our partners; and better communicate the ways we're experimenting, learning, and innovating to a wider audience.

+Measuring and tracking impact-developing effective systems to measure and track our impact has been a longstanding challenge.
 In part, this is due to the nature of our work, which contributes to collective efforts and so often results in indirect and longer-term impacts.
 But we also lack a well-developed system for monitoring and evaluation.
-We struggle to identify compelling outcome indicators and consistently populate monitoring and evaluation frameworks with data.
-Evaluation and learning are crucial to plan more realistically, better manage workload and hold ourselves accountable. - Aligning organizational structure with strategy-while our modalities of action are interconnected and mutually reinforcing, they have not always been consciously aligned, in part due to a different emphasis in each program.
-As a result, our tactics have sometimes felt fragmented, reactive or scattershot, with the risk that "means" (e.g. trainings, reports or advocacy events) become "ends" in themselves.
-The main structural alignment this cycle (the integration of the development and economic policy programs) has resulted in a sharper focus on fiscal policy and more selective engagement with Agenda 2030.
-But staffing constraints have restricted our ambition to expand into areas of social and environmental policy, as well as to explore other dimensions of economic policy beyond the fiscal.
+Evaluation and learning are crucial to plan more realistically, better manage workload and hold ourselves accountable.